Coastal areas of North and Mid Wales

 An overview of the coastal areas of North and Mid Wales

 The closest coastal area to Bala is at Barmouth or Fairbourne, accessed by a drive along the magnificent Mawddach Estuary.
 All of the coastline to the west of Bala is along Cardigan Bay with the mountains of Snowdonia as the back-drop.
 The sheltered Bay provides a superb location for boating where you may be lucky and spot dolphins and seals.
-The three major estuaries of Snowdonia are all within easy access from Bala.
 Travelling further away is the Llŷn Peninsula - another area of outstanding natural beauty - and the North Wales Coastal resorts - all accessible for a day out.

-Barmouth is a lively, Victorian, seaside resort with a host of amenities and amusements.
+Barmouth is a lively, Victorian, seaside resort with a host of shops, cafes, restaurants and amusements.
 Its beach running north from the pretty harbour, is long and sandy.
 The town and beach is flanked by cliffs of the Rhinog mountains.
 There is a lifeboat museum and a lock-up used in the 1700s for drunken sailors!

 Fairbourne is a small seaside resort, which has a long sandy beach 2-miles long with rock pools at either end of the beach.
 A beach car park is available for day-trippers.
 In the summer months the central part of the beach is dog free, however, this still leaves large stretches of beach either side of the exclusion zone for dog walkers.
 Running through the centre of the village and along the sea front to Penrhyn Point is the Fairbourne & Barmouth Steam Railway.
 You can catch the narrow gauge railway to Penrhyn Point, board a ferry across to Barmouth and return either on foot across the Barmouth Bridge or by British Rail.